WesselSmit/datocms-migration-workflow/README.md

 $ npx create-migration "MIGRATION_NAME" "ENVIRONMENT_NAME"
 ```

-> You can also leave out "ENVIRONMENT_NAME" and the `currentEnv` as stored in `datocms-mw-state.mjs` will be used instead.
+> You can also leave out "ENVIRONMENT_NAME" and the `currentEnv` as stored in `datocms-mw-state.json` will be used instead.

 This will create a new migration file in the migrations directory, it also deletes and recreates the `FEATURE-test` datocms environment to ensure it is up-to-date with the latest cms changes.